 email@example.com I 410.690.7348

 Pam Skillings, who does the Bookkeeping, is a native of Pennsylvania.
 She spent 26 years in corporate sales, working with customers throughout Pennsylvania, and in parts of Ohio, West Virginia, and New Jersey.
 During that time, Pam held various positions in Marketing, Sales, and as a Sales Instructor in the classroom and over the internet.
-After retirement, Pam wanted to experience different types of jobs and other ways to use her skill set.
-One of her main interests since 2010 is studying and learning how to maintain a healthy lifestyle by eating and using only organic products.
+One of her main interests is studying and learning how to maintain a healthy lifestyle.
 She researches how produce is grown, animal welfare and meat quality, and what seafood is sustainable wild-caught.
-In addition, she researches the ingredients of other foodstuffs, beauty, and household products that she uses, to continuously educate herself about healthy living.
+In addition, she researches the ingredients of other foodstuffs, beauty, and household products that she uses, to continuously educate herself about clean living.
 Pam holds a Bachelor of Science degree In Spanish Education and a Master of Arts degree in Guidance and Counseling, both from Indiana University of Pennsylvania.

 Board of Advisors